cvat-ai/cvat/site/content/en/docs/manual/advanced/ai-tools.md

 3. From the **Interactor** drop-down, select a model (see [Interactors Models](#interactors-models)).
    <br>Click the **Question mark** to see information about each model:
    <br>![](/images/image114_detrac.jpg)
-4. (Optional) If the model returns masks, and you need to convert masks to polygon, use the **Mask to polygon** toggle.
+4. (Optional) If the model returns masks, and you need to convert masks to polygon, use the **Convert masks to polygons** toggle.
 5. Click **Interact**.
 6. Use the left click to add positive points and the right click to add negative points.
    <br>Number of points you can add depends on the model.